openpolitics/manifesto/manifesto/democracy.md

 The "upper house" - as it is known - should not contain more Lords than MPs.
 We will place a cap on Lords of 650, and seek to remove those Lords with the lowest attendance in order to drop the current levels down to match the House of Commons.

-### Ban on ministerial positions

-No ministerial position should be held by an unelected politician.
-As such, only sitting members of the House of Commons will be permitted to take up Government posts.

 ### House of Citizens

 The House of Lords will be replaced with a chamber made up of randomly-selected citizens tasked with reviewing and amending legislation created by the House of Commons.